farm-ng/amiga-dev-kit/website/docs/examples/file_reader_gps/README.md

 ---
 id: file-reader-gps
-title: File Reader GPS Example
+title: File Reader GPS
 ---

+# File Reader GPS Example

 This [**file_reader_gps_example**](https://github.com/farm-ng/farm-ng-amiga/blob/main/py/examples/file_reader_gps/main.py)
 provides a utility for reading and parsing GPS messages from the event file.
-It can process two types of GPS messages: relposned and pvt.
+It can process two types of GPS messages: `relposned` and `pvt`.
 The user specifies the type of GPS message to parse, and the script reads the corresponding data, unpacks it, and prints it to the console.